Viqsi/win-10-virtual-desktop-enhancer/README.md

+### IMPORTANT NOTE:

+This isn't really a continuation of the original project; I forked this long ago with the ambition of eventually tracking my own little modifications to sdias's original that I've been using for years.
+I haven't gotten around to actually *doing* that until quite recently, because I didn't have much strong reason to do so.
+But now I have two Windows systems on which I use this thing, so now I have a reason to sync, so now I have a reason to track.
+Woo.

+Win11-compatible versions of the VirtualDesktopAccessor DLL are taken from https://github.com/skottmckay/VirtualDesktopAccessor/ - thanks to skottmckay for providing same.

+Original readme follows:

+---

 # Windows 10 Virtual Desktop Enhancer

 **Warning:** I am officially no longer maintaining this project due to lack of time and interest.
 Thanks for using it and for all of your work towards helping me improve it. -sdias